ulfalizer/Kconfiglib/README.md

 ## Misc. notes ##

- * Useful information can be extracted from internal data structures.
-The expression format is pretty simple for example (see the `Config.parse_expr()` docstring).
+ * **Useful information can be extracted from internal data structures.** The expression format is pretty simple for example (see the `Config._parse_expr()` docstring).

-   It's hard to come up with good APIs for dealing with expressions given how general they are, so feel free to look at them directly (modifying them is dangerous though, because it breaks dependency tracking).
+   It's hard to come up with good APIs for dealing with expressions given how general they are, so feel free to look at them directly if none of the exposed APIs will suffice (modifying them is dangerous though, because it breaks dependency tracking).
 Maybe I'll officially document the expression format and add a bunch of accessors later.
 The internal format is unlikely to change in either case, and would probably be returned directly.

    If you come up with some good generally-usable APIs involving expressions, please tell me.
-Make sure they also make sense for expressions involving ||
+Make sure they also make sense for expressions involving `||` (or) and `!` (not).
-   (or).

  * Kconfiglib works well with [PyPy](http://pypy.org).
 It gives a nice speedup over CPython when batch processing a large number of configurations (like